-"Supported Environments for BFILE APIs" on See Also: page 16-2
+"Supported Environments for BFILE APIs" on page 21-2 See Also:

-Note that the BFILE datatype stores unstructured binary data in operating system files outside the database.
+Note that the BFILE data type stores unstructured binary data in operating system files outside the database.
 A BFILE column or attribute stores a file locator that points to a server-side external file containing the data.